Please enter a word below

 Follow your established procedures for use of PPE in the working environment.
 You should also consider social distancing guidance.

-Where your staff choose to wear face coverings, either to travel to work or in the workplace, you should put procedures in place for hygienic use, handling and storage or disposal of face coverings.
-Inappropriate use and handling could present a risk to food hygiene and safety.
+You should put procedures in place for hygienic use, handling and storage or disposal of face coverings.
+Inappropriate use and handling could present a risk to food hygiene and safety

 It will not always be possible to keep a distance of 2 metres.
 In these circumstances both employers and employees must do everything they reasonably can to reduce risk.